sumeetshirgure/sumeetshirgure.github.io/docs/0_writing_samples.markdown

 ---
 layout: page
-title: Writings
+title: Writings and talks
 permalink: /writings/
 ---

-This page links some of my writings, presentations and projects.
+This page links some of my writings, talks, presentations and projects.

-Also a little bit of advertisement, for making quick PDFs I prefer [TeXmacs](https://en.wikipedia.org/wiki/GNU_TeXmacs) over [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
+Also a little bit of advertisement, for making the occasional quick PDF I prefer [TeXmacs](https://en.wikipedia.org/wiki/GNU_TeXmacs) over [LaTeX](https://en.wikipedia.org/wiki/LaTeX).

 # Quantum computing and quantum information